Nearly Gorenstein rings arising from finite graphs

 In this section unless stated otherwise $G=K_{r_1,\dots r_n}$ is the complete multipartite graph on $[d]$ with vertices partitioned $V(G)=V_1\sqcup\dots \sqcup V_n$, $n\geq 2$, $|V_k|=r_k$ for all $k$.
 In this context $d=\sum_{k=1}^n r_k$ and without loss of generality, we will always assume that $1\leq r_1\leq \dots \leq r_n$.

-It is easy to see that for any two odd cycles in $G$ which have no common vertex there is a bridge between them, i.e. $G$ satisfies the so called odd cycle condition.
+The graph $G$ satisfies the so called odd cycle condition, i.e. for any two odd cycles in $G$ which have no common vertex there is a bridge between them.
+Indeed, when $n=2$ there is no odd cycle and anything to prove.
+Assume $n\geq 3$, and $C_1$ and $C_2$ be two disjoint odd cycles in $G$.
+Since $G$ is multipartite, each of these contains vertices from at least two of the components $V_1,\dots, V_n$, so one finds $v\in C_1\cap V_a$ and $w\in C_2 \cap V_b$ with $a\neq b$.
+Then $vw$ is an edge in $G$ and a bridge between $C_1$ and $C_2$.
 Consequently, by \cite{OH-jalg} the edge ring is normal, hence a Cohen--Macaulay domain (\cite{Hochster}).
 Before we address the nearly Gorenstein property, we recall that Ohsugi and Hibi \cite{OH-Ill} classified the complete multipartite edge rings which are Gorenstein.
 With notation as above, their result is the following.

 \begin{Theorem} (Ohsugi, Hibi \cite[Remark 2.8]{OH-Ill}) The edge ring of the complete multipartite graph $K_{r_1,\dots, r_n}$ is Gorenstein if and only if \begin{enumerate} \item $n=2$ and $(r_1,r_2) \in \{ (1,m), (m,m): m\geq 1 \}$, or \item $n=3$ and $1\leq r_1\leq r_2 \leq r_2 \leq 2$, or \item $n=4$ and $r_1=r_2=r_3=r_4=1$. \end{enumerate} \end{Theorem} For some complete multipartite graphs the edge ring fits into classes of algebras for which the nearly Gorenstein property is already understood.